 DEFINITION OF THE WORD: META

-META is about the LIFE that can last only a short moment or an eternity.
+META is about life that can last only for a second or for an eternity.

-TIME; this strange feeling and abstract dimension that expends its arms from birth to death.
+TIME; that strange feeling, expanding its arms from birth to death.

-MOMENT; this very present time that is often scarified for a better one in the future.
+MOMENT; often scarified for the possibility of a better one in the future.